shopsys/shopsys/docs/storefront/caching.md

 # Caching

-We use several ways for caching layer.
+We use several caching layers.
+Each of them serves a different purpose.
+Whereas the Urql cache exchange is present in the client's browser, Redis is present on the server and is shared among all users.

 ## 1. Urql cache exchange

-TODO

 ## 2. Redis GraphQL cache

-This cache is used for selected queries and is intended for server side only.
-The reason is to improve server side performance of the Storefront.
+This cache is used for selected queries and is intended for server-side only.
+The goal is to improve server-side performance of the Storefront.

 ### How does it work

-The cache is set via the graphql directive `@_redisCache` which accepts TTL in seconds.
+The cache is set via a graphql directive `@_redisCache` which accepts TTL in seconds.

 The custom URQl fetcher tries to read the data from the cache, if it does not find it, it calls the API.